nimius-design/html5-audio-player/README.md

 How to embed
 ------------
-Download and paste the extension in your ext folder.
+Download and paste the extension in your ext folder, be sure that the name is "nim_html5audioplayer".
 Install the TYPO3 extension.

 Features
 --------